dkgaraujo/simplanonym/README.md

 ## Installation

-You can install the development version of simplanonym from [CRAN](https://cran.r-project.org/package=simplanonym) with:
+You can install simplanonym from [CRAN](https://cran.r-project.org/package=simplanonym) with:

 ``` r